djbrown14/Milestone-Project1/README.md

 You can break the credits section up into Content and Media, depending on what you have included in your project.

 Content
+The font used in this website are taken from Google fonts.
-The text for the Home page was taken from Wikipedia Article A Instructions on how to implement form validation on the Sign Up page was taken from Specific YouTube Tutorial The icons in the footer were taken from Font Awesome Media
+Instructions on how to create a bar chart on the about page was taken from CW Joe channel on 3/2/25.
+The icons in the footer were taken from Font Awesome Media
+The photos used on the home and portfolio page are taken from me.
+Some of the code i used was taken from past projects such as Love Running.

-The photos used on the home and sign up page are from This Open Source site The images used for the gallery page were taken from this other open source site Congratulations on completing your Readme, you have made another big stride in the direction of being a developer!
+Congratulations on completing your Readme, you have made another big stride in the direction of being a developer!

 Other General Project Advice